pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/cloud-rest-api/_index.md

 Allowed values: created, custom, delete, id, modified, module, name, package, parent.urn, pending, project, protected, provider.urn, stack, type, urn.

 **asc**: Whether to return results in ascending or descending sort order.
+Results are returned in descending order by default.

 **size**: How many results to return at a time.